kiyotaka-akaiwa/kiyotaka-akaiwa.github.io/index.md

-## Who am I
+### About me

-I am a student at El Camino College studying Computer Information Systems, trying to get into the field of cybersecurity.
+I am a Japanese student at El Camino College studying Computer Information Systems, trying to get into the field of cybersecurity.
-I speak Japanese and English fluently.

 I am a member of a CTF team [CyberSpace](https://ctftime.org/team/116280/), but I play CTF on my own as well ([kiyotakaakaiwa](https://ctftime.org/team/181501)).